chris-hypergolic/ultra-giraffe-8f303/src/pages/index.md

       background_image_repeat: repeat
   - type: hero_section
     title: What is a school street?
+    subtitle: >-
-    subtitle: 'The School Streets initiative limits through-traffic on roads outside school entrances through the use of temporary barriers during school opening and closing times.
-Local residents and businesses are allowed access along with essential vehicles.'
+      The School Streets initiative limits through-traffic on roads outside school entrances through the use of temporary barriers during school opening and closing times.
+Local residents and businesses are allowed access along with essential vehicles.
     align: center
   - type: features_section
     features:
       - title: Clean air
         content: >-
           Reducing the number of children being driven to school reduces particulate air pollution around the school; this improves air quality and reduces associated risks of lung and cardiovascular diseases.
         align: left
         image: images/5_s_strt.png
         image_alt: Clean air